 Spending time to dwell on nature can improve your wellbeing.
 Research shows that just 20 minutes could help to improve your mood.
 But only six per cent of adults and seven per cent of children take the time to celebrate seasonal events such as the first day of spring.

 Take a different route on your daily exercise to see if you can spot blossom in your neighbourhood and embrace the turn of the season.
 Why not take a quick snap of a blossoming tree and send it to your loved ones to share the moment with others?
+Or you could join in with #BlossomWatch on social media to spread the joy of spring blossom.

 For younger ones, as part of our '50 things to do before you’re 11¾', celebrating blossom could mean you watch a bird singing loudly in a tree (no. 44) or get up for the sunrise (no. 23) to use your daily walk to see how the golden hour lights up blossoming trees down your street in different ways.